Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration-reference/mobile-core-api-reference.md

 The `collectLaunchInfo` API marshals the Activity instance and extracts the intent data or extras.
 It should be called to support the following use cases:

 - Tracking Deep Link click-throughs
-  - Update `AndroidManifest.xml` to support intent-filter in the activity with the intended action and type of data.
+  - Update `AndroidManifest.xml` to support the intent filter in the Activity with the intended action and type of data.
-  - Handle the intent in the activity.
+  - Handle the intent in the Activity.
   - Pass the Activity with deepLink intent to SDK in `collectLaunchInfo`
 - Tracking Push Message click-through
-  - Push message data must be added to the Intent used to open target activity on click-through.
+  - Push message data must be added to the intent used to open target Activity on click-through.
-  - The data can be added in intent extras which is then collected by SDK when the target activity is passed in `collectLaunchInfo`.
+  - The data can be added in intent extras, which is then collected by SDK when the target Activity is passed in `collectLaunchInfo`.
 - Tracking Local Notification click-through
   - Add manifest-declared broadcast receiver ` <receiver android:name=".LocalNotificationHandler" />`  in your application.
-  - Pass notifications activity reference in `collectLaunchInfo`.
+  - Pass notifications Activity reference in `collectLaunchInfo`.

 ### collectLaunchInfo  <a id="collectLaunchInfo"></a>